fmaussion/teaching/install_python.rst

 `here <http://conda.pydata.org/docs/intro.html>`_ before going on.

 Environments are not necessary, but helpful on the long term.
-If this is your first installation you might want to skip this part and go directly to `Install the packages`_.
+If this is your first installation you probably want to skip this part and go directly to `Install the packages`_.

 In the terminal, type::